PHPOffice/PhpSpreadsheet/docs/ReadingSpreadsheetFiles/05-Reader-Options.md

 Note that using the same sheet index for multiple sheets won't append files into the same sheet, but overwrite the results of the previous load.
 You cannot load multiple CSV files into the same worksheet.

-Combining Multiple Files into a Single PHPExcel Object applies to:
+Combining Multiple Files into a Single Spreadsheet Object applies to:

 Reader    | Y/N |Reader  | Y/N |Reader        | Y/N |
 ----------|:---:|--------|:---:|--------------|:---:|